Jakarta City History: Transformation to a Bustling Metropolitan

 The Japanese occupied Batavia during the occupation of the Dutch East Indies from 1942-1945.
 Indonesia declared its independence on 17 August 1945, however, the Anglo-Dutch troops arrived in Jakarta a few months after the proclamation.
 Their aim is to disarm the Japanese army that still left throughout Indonesia.
 Particularly the Dutch, aim to reassert their control of the colony they conceded 3 years ago.

-In early 1946, the new republic of Indonesia withdrew from Jakarta and moved its new capital to Yogyakarta.
-This signifies that the Dutch have full control of the city and they started to continue with their old plan to expand the urban development of the city.
+In early 1946, the new Republic of Indonesia withdrew from Jakarta and moved its new capital to Yogyakarta.
+This signifies that the Dutch had full control of the city and they started to continue with their old plan to expand the urban development of the city.
 The expansion of Batavia happened with the expansion of a new satellite city 8 kilometers from Koningsplein (known as Merdeka Square).
-This new satellite city would later be known as Kebayoran and this is the first urban planning in Indonesia after the end of the second world war.
+This new satellite city would later be known as Kebayoran and this is the first urban planning in Indonesia after the end of the Second World War.

 The name Batavia remains unchanged until 1949.
 On 27 December 1949, the Dutch recognized Indonesia as a new state and independent country.
 With the city finally under the control of the new republic, its name finally changed from Batavia to Jakarta.